srijeetabiswas532/Real_time_object_detection/README.md

     (2) drawing boxes (rectangle)
     (3) displaying window (imshow)
 * go through in-line comments in script
+**Day 3:**
+* Streamlit-webrtc handles webcam video streams ; av is a dependency for video processing
+* Using streamlit's in-browser webcam stream allows for more UI finetuning like buttons, start/stop, downloading csvs.
+Whereas opencv has minimal control & just pops up a raw system window
+* CLI = command line interface
+* Streamlit WebRTC starts several trends since it is designed for real-time media streaming so it can process frames without lag.
+Each thread was running its own model instance -> which is not only wasteful, but also threads could be processing different copies or the output frames that are returned back are not synced.
+To ensure only one model is loaded and shared:
+    * @st.cache_resource
+    * def load_model():
+        * ...
+    * model = load_model()

 WHERE YOU LEFT OFF: creating a UI for your app.
 Finetuning YOLO with custom images.